-Even though it’s kinda ripped up, I really liked this cute little spice cannister.
-I love the mustardy color and the vintage look ($1).
+At another sale, I picked up this shabby spice cannister.
+I love the mustardy color and the vintage look (cost: $1, sold: $6).

 I thought this was really interesting–it’s like a knife box, but for holding a letter opener and a pair of scissors.
-You hang it on the wall and slide the opener and scissors in the slots ($1).
-On sale at my Etsy store here.
+You hang it on the wall and slide the opener and scissors in the slots (cost: $1, sold: $11.99 on Etsy 2014).

-I think this simple, ceramic table frame will come in hand some day, and for another $1, I couldn’t pass it up.
+I think this simple, ceramic table frame will come in handy some day, and for another $1, I couldn’t pass it up.
 It’s very Lenox-like.

 This isn’t the best shot, but I think you can make out the shelves in front of the pallet, right?
 It’s black and was on sale for $1!!
-The very bottom shelf needs some glue and some support, but other than that, it’s perfect.
-Not sure what I’m going to do with it…I’m sure I’ll come up with something!
+The very bottom shelf needs some glue and a little support, but other than that, it’s perfect.

 Once I arrived in Stockbridge I couldn’t resist photographing some of the lovely old buildings.

 This old stone house is stunning, isn’t it?